cap-js/docs/guides/data-privacy/pdm.md

 The SAP Personal Data Manager service is currently only available for [enterprise accounts](https://discovery-center.cloud.sap/missiondetail/3019/3297/).
 An entitlement in trial accounts is not possible.
 :::

-SAP BTP provides the [*SAP Personal Data Manager (PDM)*](https://help.sap.com/docs/PERSONAL_DATA_MANAGER) which allows administrators to respond to question "What data of me do you have?".
-To answer this question, the PDM service needs to fetch read all personal data via a respective OData endpoint, to be provided by the app as follows.
+SAP BTP provides the [*SAP Personal Data Manager (PDM)*](https://help.sap.com/docs/PERSONAL_DATA_MANAGER) which allows administrators to respond to the question "What data of me do you have?".
+To answer this question, the PDM service needs to fetch all personal data using an OData endpoint.
+That endpoint has to be provided by the application as follows.